Hands-on, Practical Guidance for Educators

 Cathy Lassiter

-Cathy Lassiter, Ed.D., is an international consultant with over 35 years of combined experience as a public-school teacher, principal, central office administrator, and consultant.
-Her areas of expertise are in Visible Learning, Teacher Clarity, and all aspect of school leadership.
-Cathy is the author of Everyday Courage for School Leaders, published by Corwin in 2017 and in 2022 she co-authored How Leadership Works and Leader Credibility with Doug Fisher, Nancy Frey, and Dominque Smith.
-In addition to serving in the roles as Executive Director of Middle Schools and Senior Director of Curriculum, Instruction and Staff Development, Cathy was a successful middle school principal and was named Virginia’s Middle School Principal of the Year for the success of her school.
-Cathy has served as an adjunct professor for The George Washington University, teaching graduate courses in educational leadership.
+Cathy Lassiter, Ed.D., is an international consultant with over 35 years of combined experience as a public school teacher, principal, central office administrator, and consultant.
+Her areas of expertise are in Visible Learning, Teacher Clarity, and all aspects of school leadership.
+Before this role, she held various positions including Executive Director of Middle Schools and Senior Director of Curriculum, Instruction and Staff Development.
+She also was a successful middle school principal and was named Virginia's Middle School Principal of the Year.
+Cathy has served as an adjunct professor at The George Washington University, teaching graduate courses in educational leadership.

 Dominique Smith